This document provides information about the related Acquia Optimize checks:

 Bridgit is a blind mother to a five-year-old girl and an 11-year-old boy:

 A health and fitness web portal includes workout videos where the trainer demonstrates advanced exercises with a focus on proper form.
-For blind and visually impaired users, extended audio descriptions are provided throughout the video, detailing essential aspects such as limb angles, core engagement, and specific adjustments made by the trainer to ensure correct posture.
+For blind and visually impaired users, extended audio descriptions are provided throughout the video, and they give details about essential aspects such as limb angles, core engagement, and specific adjustments that the trainer makes to ensure correct posture.

-These detailed audio descriptions enable visually impaired users to perform exercises accurately and safely, helping them fully benefit from each workout.
+These detailed audio descriptions enable visually impaired users to perform exercises accurately and safely.

 The Acquia Optimize platform highlights non-streaming video elements in the code.